ragokan/lokaly/README.md

 # Lokaly

+## The easiest package to use localization in your app!

 ## How to use

 ### Create lokaly.json file in your main folder, then create sentences/words to translate just like the below example